 Looking for hard-to-find expertise, or a collaborator?
 Drop in!

 Want to schedule a special project or instructional workshop?
-The Design Studio welcomes one-off or regular meetings and projects that put our special resources to good use and bring related ideas and resources into the mix.
+DL1 welcomes one-off or regular meetings and projects that put our special resources to good use and bring related ideas and resources into the mix.
 We host workshops, course labs, course-based team projects, co-curricular projects, student organization meetings, art exhibitions and installations, music performances, design critiques or reviews, etc. All events are effectively open to the public, at least for observation.

 - Media editing stations and animation software